 When buying adequate coverage, there is no “perfect” insurance plan.
 Coverage needs to be tailored to your specific needs and your policy should reflect that.
-For instance, these questions might help in determining whether or not you could use an agent’s help.
+For instance, these questions might help in determining whether you could use an agent’s help.

-- What vehicles should carry emergency assistance coverage?
+- What vehicles carry emergency assistance coverage?